|

 Field Mustard

 Beets grown with field mustard grow poorly and do not mature as they should.
-Therefore, you should avoid planting mustard in or around the beets.
+Therefore, you should avoid planting mustard in or around beets.

 Chard

-Chardok or chard is in the same family as beets and will pass on similar diseases and pests.
+Chardok, or “chard,” is in the same family as beets and will pass on similar diseases and pests.
 Therefore, it is recommended to avoid planting chard anywhere near beets.

 Can you plant beets with tomatoes?

 You can plant beets under tomato plants.
-The beets will enjoy the tomatoes’ shade and will not compete for water or nutrients.
+The beets will enjoy the tomatoes’ shade and not compete for water or nutrients.
 There isn’t much of a beneficial relationship between tomatoes and beets, but they can grow side by side without much issue.

 Can you plant beets with peppers?